FAFSA Submission Summary: What You Need To Know

 Taking Next Steps

-Making Corrections or Changes to Your FAFSA® Form
+How To Make Corrections or Changes to Your FAFSA Form

 The FAFSA Submission Summary is an important resource for identifying if you or your contributor(s) need to make a correction to your FAFSA form.

-You can also make a correction from the “Details” page of your processed FAFSA form submission, found in your StudentAid.gov account.
+If the comments in the “Next Steps” tab direct you to make a correction, you can start your correction on that tab.
+Another way to make a correction is from the “Details” page of your processed FAFSA form submission, found on your StudentAid.gov account Dashboard.

-Contributors can also start a correction from their StudentAid.gov accounts, however, they can only make a correction to their own sections of the form, and not yours (the student).
+Contributors can also start a correction from their StudentAid.gov accounts but can make a correction to only their own sections and not yours.

 Online, you can correct your response to the “Direct Unsubsidized Loan Only” question —say “No” to be considered for all financial aid types.
 You can correct your Social Security number in your account settings.